thomasarmel/qkd_kme_server/docs/api.md

 *This route should be called by the master SAE*

-Retrieve a key already exchanged between the master KME (the one responding) and the slave KME.
+Retrieve one or multiple keys already exchanged between the master KME (the one responding) and the slave KME.

-It returns the key encoded in base64 and the key ID, that should be sent directly to the slave SAE in order to let it retrieve the key.
+It returns the keys encoded in base64 and the key ID, that should be sent directly to the slave SAE in order to let it retrieve the key.

 By default, only one key is requested (empty request body).
 You can request multiple keys by specifying the `number` field in the JSON request